-Speaking at the discussion session, Prime Minister Pham Minh Chinh emphasized that digital transformation is not only an inevitable trend and objective requirement, but also a strategic choice and top priority of every country for rapid and sustainable development.
+Speaking at the discussion session, Prime Minister Pham Minh Chinh emphasized that digital transformation is not only an inevitable trend and an objective requirement, but also a strategic choice and top priority for all countries to achieve rapid and sustainable development.

 Prime Minister visits the United Nations development achievements exhibition space